Operation

 equivalent? | ((root 'equivalent?) source target) | Digest-equivalence check between two paths. |

-Section titled “Root Control Commands”These are public control commands handled by the transition function in control.scm.
+Section titled “Root Commands”These are public root commands handled by the transition function in root.scm.

 | Command | Signature | Description |